 Ten years after I bought my travel bike, I wanted to be able to ride more off the beaten track (and surfaced roads) and to start with mountain biking.
 Continue reading

 My travel bike is a Swiss made Villiger touring bike, which has been painted in the factory in the colours of the shop where I bought it in September 2000, Jean Brun Cycles – a historical local shop in Geneva, where the profession is being transmitted from father to son.
 Continue reading

-As promised recently, here are links to the already published bike routes, together with basic information, such as countries and essential figures (total distance, total time, daily climb, date of travel).
+Here are the links to the already published bike routes, together with basic information, such as countries and essential figures (total distance, total time, daily climb, date of travel).